Skip to content

 Configuration

-• Config file is at /etc/pdnsd.conf, edit or remount this with your own.
-A sample is provided in /defaults, this gets copied if none exists.
+• Configuration file is at /etc/pdnsd.conf, edit or remount this with your own.
+A sample is provided in /defaults, this gets copied when no such file exists before service is started.
 Put your custom config file at /data/pdnsd.conf and it will be used instead.

 • Local names are served from /data/hosts/hosts.local, if not found, /etc/hosts is copied.